Variational Poisson Denoising via Augmented Lagrangian Methods: An augmented Lagrangian method for nonsmooth optimization problems

 i.e., $V_\rho$ can be used to measure feasibility of $x$ for \eqref{eq:nonsmooth_problem} w.r.t.\ the constraints induced by $g$ and $h$ as well as validity of the complementarity-slackness condition w.r.t.\ the inequality constraints.

 In \cref{alg:ALM}, we state a pseudo-code which describes our method.

 In \cref{alg:ALM}, the quantities $v^k$ and $w^k$ play the role of Lagrange multiplier estimates.
 By construction, the sequences $\{v^k\}$ and $\{w^k\}$ remain bounded throughout a run of the algorithm while this does not necessarily hold true for $\{\lambda^k\}$ and $\{\mu^k\}$.
 Note that the classical augmented Lagrangian method could be recovered from \cref{alg:ALM} by replacing $v^k$ and $w^k$ by $\lambda^k$ and $\mu^k$ everywhere, respectively.
 However, the so-called safeguarded variant from \cref{alg:ALM} has been shown to possess better global convergence properties than the classical method, see, e.g., \cite{KanzowSteck2017} for details.
 Typically, $\{v^k\}$ and $\{w^k\}$ are iteratively constructed during the run of \cref{alg:ALM}.
 Exemplary, one can choose $B_m$ as the (very large) box $[0,\mathbf{v}]$ for some $\mathbf v\in\R^m$ satisfying $\mathbf v>0$ and define $v^k$ as the projection of $\lambda^k$ onto this box in \cref{item:choice_of_approximate_multipliers}.
-Note that this choice already incorporates desirable information about the sign of the correct Lagrange multipliers (in case of existence).
 A similar procedure is possible for the choice of $w^k$.
 This way, \cref{alg:ALM} is likely to parallel the classical augmented Lagrangian method if the sequences $\{\lambda^k\}$ and $\{\mu^k\}$ remain bounded.

 Assuming for a moment that all involved data functions are smooth, the derivative w.r.t.\ $x$ of $L_\rho$ from \eqref{eq:augmented_lagrangian} is given by

 Thus, the updating rule for the multipliers in \eqref{eq:update_multiplier} yields